dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/1-usage/index.md

 To allow for appropriate formatting when fetching multiple items of the same `Table` in a single operation (like [Queries](../2-actions/2-query/index.md) or [Scans](../2-actions/1-scan/index.md)), **the key of this attribute must be the same accross all of its items**, so it must be set at the `Table` level.

-It's default value is `"_et"`, but it can be renamed through the `entityAttributeSavedAs` argument:
+Its default value is `_et`, but it can be renamed through the `entityAttributeSavedAs` argument:

 ```ts
 const MyTable = new Table({